JacenFossey/JacenFossey/README.md

 - 👋 Hi, I’m @JacenFossey
-- 👀 I’m interested in Python, Go, Ruby, Crystal, C#, and JS Frameworks
+- 👀 I’m interested in learning!
+Currently, I'm focusing on algorithms (such as MiniMax) and building a chess engine in Golang, which is currently my TOP language
-- 🌱 I’m currently learning Crystal and C#
+- 🌱 I’m learning...
+Everything I can lay my hands on!

 <!---
 JacenFossey/JacenFossey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.